aeciobrito/aeciobrito/README.md

 - 🎮 Hobbyist gamer, chess player, and guitarist
 - 💡 Currently working on projects in web development and software architecture
 - 🎓 Teaching programming at Senac
+- 🎓 Improving my fluency in English
+-
 ---

 ## 🛠️ Tech Stack